Joseon Army: Armor

 In the 19th century, the Joseon Army's armor usage declined as heavy cavalry and generals relied on armor while foot soldiers and light cavalry wore only uniforms.
 In 1867, an attempt was made to develop anti-ballistic armor called Myeonje baegab, made from 13 to 30 sewed sheets of textiles and cotton combined into a thick vest to the overwhelming firepower of rifles fielded by Western powers such as France and the United States.
-Although this attempt was partially in line with the current method of producing anti-ballistic vests, it does not appear to have proved effective.
+Although this attempt was partially in line with the current method of producing anti-ballistic vests, it does not prove effective.
 In the late 1870s, Korean armor fell into disuse completely.